automatejake/blockvote/README.md

 Allows voters to vote through a web portal on a blockchain.
 This web portal is written in HTML and Javascript using the Bootstrap UI framework and JQuery to send Ajax HTTP requests through a flask server written in Python communicating with a blockchain running on the ARK platform.
 The polling station uses a web portal to generate a unique passphrase for each voter.
 The voter then uses said passphrase to cast their ballot anonymously and securely.
 Following this, their vote alongside passphrase go to a flask web server where it is properly parsed and sent to the ARK blockchain accounting it as a transaction.
 Is transaction is delegated by one ARK coin represented as the count.
 Finally, a paper trail is generated following the submission of vote on the web portal in the event of public verification.

 <h2>How we built it</h2>
 The initial approach was to use Node.JS, however, Python with Flask was opted for as it proved to be a more optimally implementable solution.
-Visual studio code was used as a basis to present the HTML and CSS front end for visual representations of the voting interface.
-Alternatively, the ARK blockchain was constructed on the Docker container.
+An instance of the ARK blockchain was run in a Docker container.
 These were used in a conjoined manner to deliver the web-based application.

 <h2>Challenges ran into</h2>
 Integration for seamless formation of app between front and back-end merge